|

 from Amazon

-section A backpack we both switched to running shoes.
-I used the Asics Gel
+On the PCT we both switched to running shoes.
+I used the

-Nimbus (with the green Superfeet standard orthotics) and Susan used New Balance 766s (with her custom orthotics).
+Asics Gel Nimbus from REI (with the green Superfeet standard orthotics) and Susan initially used New Balance 766s (with her custom orthotics).
 Both were chosen for high

 ventilation, no gortex and maximum cushioning, in order to deal with desert